 This summer, our region experienced unprecedented periods of extreme heat - reaching triple digit numbers in late June.
 These maximum temperatures occurred during peak low tides resulting in heat stress and mortality for many intertidal organisms including shellfish.
 This summer's peak recorded water temperature was warmer than any other year (23.2°C) since 2013 (when we began collecting data), with the exception of 2015.
 In 2015, the highest temperature (>24°C) was recorded during the warm water event nicknamed "the Blob."
 While the surface temperature reading was 22°C just prior to this year's "heat dome" event in late June, no measurements were collected during the actual heat wave for safety reasons.
 Therefore, it is likely that surface temperatures were higher than reported.
-Regardless, water temperatures were warmer-than-normal this summer, particularly in June during the kick-off of the "What's Blooming?" season.
+Regardless, water temperatures were warmer than normal this summer, particularly in June during the kick-off of the "What's Blooming?" season.

 This year, PSI monitored dissolved oxygen (DO) and pH levels throughout the entire year.
 In general, DO and pH tend to move in sync with one another and are highly influenced by phytoplankton concentrations.
 For example, when phytoplankton are blooming (spring and summer), oxygen and pH levels are elevated due to photosynthesis.
 When phytoplankton concentrations are low (winter), oxygen and pH levels decline.
 In Budd Inlet, DO and pH levels also decline at depth in mid-late summer due to the bacterial decomposition of settled phytoplankton at the bottom of the Inlet.
+Budd Inlet has long suffered from dangerously low oxygen levels in late-summer due to excess nutrients that fuel rich phytoplankton blooms.
+Preventing nutrient sources such as animal waste, fertilizer, grass clippings, and soaps from entering stormwater that reaches Budd Inlet is a key step in protecting water quality.

 During the "What's Blooming?" season, DO levels at 3m depth ranged from 14.3 mg/l on 7/13 to 2.86 mg/l on 8/5.
 Levels below 4 mg/l are stressful to marine life; below 2 mg/l have been shown to cause mortality.
-Fortunately, a bloom of Euglenoids, Ceratium, and other species increased DO levels to 9.2 mg/l on 9/2.
+Fortunately, a bloom of Euglenoids and Ceratium increased DO levels to 9.2 mg/l on 9/2.
 Following a similar pattern, pH levels at 3m depth ranged from 8.8 on 7/13 to 7.7 on 8/11, bumping up to 8.2 during the bloom on 9/2.
 These ranges were fairly similar to 2020.
 Last year, summer DO values ranged from 16 mg/l to 3.9 mg/l and summer pH values ranged from 8.9 to 7.8.